Richard Callaghan: Suspension

 Callaghan faced allegations of sexual abuse of a minor, which he has denied, brought in a lawsuit filed by a former student in August 2019.
-Following allegations of sexual abuse reported to United States Center for SafeSport by a former student, an 18-month investigation resulted in Callaghan receiving a lifetime ban from the sport after it was concluded that he had sexually, physically and emotionally abused skaters.
-He appealed this decision to an arbitrator, which resulted in the ban being lifted and the imposition of a three-year suspension, 15-year probation, and 100 hours of community service.
+Following allegations of sexual abuse reported to the United States Center for SafeSport by a former student, an 18-month investigation resulted in Callaghan receiving a lifetime ban from the sport after it was concluded that he had sexually, physically, and emotionally abused skaters.
+He appealed this decision to an arbitrator, which resulted in the lifetime ban being lifted and the imposition of a three-year suspension, 15-year probation, and 100 hours of community service.
 The arbitrator stated that this was due to having to follow the legal standards of the time, which he called "absurd and draconian".
 Callaghan's suspension by SafeSport concluded in December 2022.